iuripaiva/Art-Helper/README.md

 ## How to use:

+- Whenever Jolly Redd comes to your island selling his suspicious art pieces, access this website and check if they are genuine or fake.
-- Search for ACNH art pieces by name and verify if it's true or fake.
-Just type the name of the art piece you want to search and press enter or click the 'search' button;
+- Just type the name of the art piece you want to search and press enter or click the 'search' button.

 <p align="center">
   <img src="screenshot1.png" width="500" title="Home Screen" alt="Home Screen">